Struggling to eat because of searing pain? Are medications not providing relief?

 Why you need immediate dental care

 Tooth infections come on suddenly and can cause excruciating pain in a matter of hours.
-It is best to call as soon as the pain starts, rather than waiting.
+It is best to call an emergency dental clinic as soon as the pain starts, rather than waiting.

 You may find that your toothache subsides after a while, so naturally you might assume that the problem is gone when this isn’t the case.
 Your tooth pulp cannot heal itself.
 If you are no longer in pain that could mean the nerve has been destroyed.